 The Pharisees knew full well that Jesus was accusing them of failing to be good stewards of God's word and truth and was rebuking them for their lack of wisdom in regard to their positions as the religious leaders of God's people.

-"And I say to you, Make yourselves friends by the mammon of unrighteous [possessions acquired dishonestly], that when it fails, they may take you into the eternal dwellings [skaynay]" (v9).
+"And I say to you, Make yourselves friends by the mammon of unrighteous [possessions acquired dishonestly], that when it fails, they may take you into the eternal dwellings [skaynay]" (Lk.16:9 Para.).

 Luke was again inspired to use a very specific word to record Jesus' remark about this eternal reward.
-In verse 9, Luke used the Greek word 'skaynay', which has been translated into various English words, such as 'dwellings' and 'habitations'.
-The Greek word 'skaynay' literally means 'hut' or 'tent', and it is the equivalent of the Hebrew word 'sakak,' from which the word 'sukkoth' (shelter) is derived.
+In verse 9, Luke used the Greek word skaynay, which has been translated into various English words, such as dwellings and habitations.
+The Greek word skaynay means hut or tent, and it is the equivalent of the Hebrew word sakak, from which the word sukkoth (shelter) is derived.

-By using the word 'skaynay', Luke clearly shows that Jesus was referring to the prophetic meaning of the Feast of Shelters, which would be fulfilled in a time beyond this physical existence in the spiritual Kingdom of God.
+By using the word skaynay, Luke clearly shows that Jesus was referring to the prophetic meaning of the Feast of Shelters, which would be fulfilled beyond this physical existence in the Sovereign God's spirit realm.

 Jesus' reference to eternal tents or huts can only be understood in the light of what must have been common knowledge among the religious leaders and others at that time concerning dwelling in shelters during the feast of the seventh month.
 If the Pharisees had not understood what Jesus said in the context of the prophetic meaning of the Feast of Shelters, they would not have responded as they did:

-"And being lovers of money, the Pharisees also heard all these things; and they derided him" (v14).
+"And being lovers of money, the Pharisees also heard all these things; and they derided him" (Lk.16:14 Para.).

 In verse 9, Jesus draws from the prophetic and symbolic meaning of dwelling in shelters made from tree branches during the feast of the seventh month to show the Pharisees that, unless they change their attitudes and became good and faithful stewards of God's word and truth, they would not dwell in the presence of God for eternity; instead, they would lose this reward as well as their lives.